 U.S. cruise passengers arrive in the U.S. after one tests positive for hantavirus

-Seventeen U.S. cruise passengers returned to the U.S. early Monday, after weeks aboard the MV Hondius, the cruise ship at the center of a deadly hantavirus outbreak, the Associated Press reported.
+Eighteen U.S. cruise passengers returned to the U.S. early Monday, after weeks aboard the MV Hondius, the cruise ship at the center of a deadly hantavirus outbreak, U.S. health officials confirmed.
 The Americans disembarked the cruise in the Canary Islands on Sunday and boarded a medical repatriation flight, arranged by the U.S. government, bound for Nebraska.

 The Dutch-flagged cruise ship departed from southern Argentina on April 1, and followed an itinerary across the South Atlantic with multiple stops in remote islands.
 Three of the passengers have died since the outbreak began.

-After landing at the Offutt Air Force Base near Omaha, most passengers will head to the National Quarantine Unit at the University of Nebraska Medical Center (UNMC) for an initial evaluation, according to the Centers for Disease Control and Prevention.
-The passenger with symptoms will proceed to another specialized treatment center, according to the X post, though it did not specify where that would be.
+After landing at the Offutt Air Force Base near Omaha, most passengers headed to the National Quarantine Unit at the University of Nebraska Medical Center for an initial evaluation, according to the Centers for Disease Control and Prevention.

 "For the passengers getting off the ship, I'd say, 'Welcome to Nebraska.'
 You are coming to the premier facility in the United States, if not the world, to take care of you," says Dr. Ali Khan, dean of the College of Public Health at UNMC.

-The 17 U.S. passengers are among the total of nearly 150 people who were on the ship from 23 different countries.
+The 18 U.S. passengers — including one dual U.S.-British citizen — are among the total of nearly 150 people who were on the ship from 23 different countries.
 They've endured in the midst of a hantavirus outbreak which has caused at least eight cases, including three deaths, according to the World Health Organization.

 The returning Americans had been isolating in their cruise cabins.
 They will now be monitored for several more weeks, U.S. health officials said in a media call on Saturday.